AndriousSolutions/mvc_pattern/README.md

 displayed while we wait.
 ![futurebuilder](https://user-images.githubusercontent.com/32497443/47088920-a0cc5480-d1ed-11e8-8e87-b4e8e46042b0.jpg)

-Read, Flutter + MVC at Last! - for more a more extensive explanation for this framework plugin. (coming soon!)
+Read, (coming soon!)Flutter + MVC at Last! - for more a more extensive explanation for this framework plugin.

 The website, [Flutter Architecture Samples](http://fluttersamples.com/), will showcase this framework and a number of other framework architectures